danapixels/digi-garden/blog/cursor-hotel.md

 	- [x] When 1 player unlocks it they get it for the whole player base there
 	- [ ] Celebration banner for 1 minute
 - [x] Historical vs total time
-- [ ] Every 5 minutes sends to database
-- [ ] Prevent spam spawning furniture
+- [x] Prevent spam spawning furniture
-- [ ] Maybe fix dragging not sure if intended for that
+- [x] Maybe fix dragging not sure if intended for that
 - [x] Users with the same name overwrite the data
+- [x] Bug fix: Gacha machine animation not playing when clicked
+- [x] Afk total and balance should start only when the timer starts so 30 seconds
+- [x] After winning can't use the machine for a while
+- [x] Bug fix: Sometimes when a user has enough currency, gacha machine doesn't play a full animation and no message shows for some reason

 ### Phase 3.2 prompt examples
 Since I learned from the canvas mistake of taking a leap of faith, I decided not to touch the gachapon machine until I really got the AFK timer to work.
 I realized that I'm looking to store data locally with the gachapon feature anyway because the win condition will be stored for users who were connected when the win happened.